 The Banff Sweet Shoppe, Welches, Beaver Trust to name the few places selling everything from endless fudge choices, chocolate truffles, bubble gum cigars, maple candies and our favourite fresh on-a-stick apples dipped in hot caramel/chocolate and after rolled in nuts!

 While we observed the First Nation tribe, dresses in traditional costumes, dance away in Banff Town, I suddenly remembered my youth years.
-Back then I spent much time reading Thomas Mayne Reid books and the only thing I wanted to do when I grew up was to join First Nation tribe and live off the land someplace remote( preferably in my own Tippi).
+Back then I spent much time reading Thomas Mayne Reid books and the only thing I wanted to do when I grew up was to join First Nation tribe and live off the land someplace remote( preferably in my own Tippy).

 We had this ritual at school, where we would write down on a piece of paper our biggest wish and bury it underground.
 Mine was to visit the first nation reservoir.
 We did not attend one while in Canada but much to my delight, our tour guide shared the same passion and had amazing stories to tell about first nation tribes.